regisftm/owasp-toronto/demo/05-security-policy.md

 EOF
 ```

-It is worth mentioning, that Calico also implements a default fail-safe, which is a policy with a list of essential ports and services that are required for your cluster to function.
-Click [here](https://docs.tigera.io/calico/latest/network-policy/hosts/protect-hosts#failsafe-rules), if you like to know more about Calico's fail safe.
+It is worth mentioning that Calico also implements a default fail-safe, a policy with a list of essential ports and services required for your cluster to function.
+Click [here](https://docs.tigera.io/calico/latest/network-policy/hosts/protect-hosts#failsafe-rules), if you like to know more about Calico's fail-safe.

 # Protect an example application

- As a practical example, lets install and protect the [**Example Voting Application**](https://github.com/dockersamples/example-voting-app).
-Below there is a diagram explaining the port used for communication between the microservices.
+As a practical example, let's install and protect the [**Example Voting Application**](https://github.com/dockersamples/example-voting-app).
+Below is a diagram explaining the port used for communication between the microservices.

 ```mermaid
 ---